-The data space storage that is used for the data table records, and the address-space storage that is used for the associated table-entry and index storage, is freed as part of the close operation.
+The data space storage that is used for the data table records is freed as part of the close operation.
 If a file is reopened after it has been closed, the processing is the same as if the file had not been previously opened.